maubanel/GMS2-Space-Rocks/spaceship-i/README.md

 `motion_add(dir, spd)` adds a new force when the condition is met (in this case pressing `vk_up`).
 This gives the sensation that the ship is moving in a frictionless environment.

 So below we are adding an acceleration of the direction the ship is pointing in at a speed of `.2` (the value of the `acceleration` variable).
+It will only run when you press the **Up** arrow.

 ![alt_text](images/motionAdd.png)